dsi-icl/acacia/README.md

 #Develop branch

 To deploy the app, some programs need to be installed:

 0. Prerequisites
-- mongodb
+- Mongodb
+Refer this website to [install Mongodb] (https://docs.mongodb.com/manual/installation/) A [replica set] is required to run the app (https://docs.mongodb.com/manual/replication/).
+You need to [deploy a Mongodb replica set] at your local PC (https://docs.mongodb.com/manual/tutorial/deploy-replica-set/)

-- minio
+- MinIO